Best Android Go Phones Android Central 2021

 There are affordable Android phones, and then there are Android Go phones.
 Android Go devices are designed to be as cheap as possible and run a special version of Android that's created specifically with lower-end specs in mind.
-Android Go handsets are great starter or backup phones, and these are the best ones you can buy in 2020 — including the Ulefone Note 7 as our top overall pick.
+These are the best Android Go phones, which can be great starter or backup phones, including the Ulefone Note 7 as our top overall pick.

 - Best Overall: Ulefone Note 7